Apfirebolt/A-Super-hero-details-Application-in-Nuxt-Vue-js-/README.md

 # generate static project
 $ npm run generate
 ```

+Please check the screenshots for the project in the screenshot folder.

 For detailed explanation on how things work, check out [Nuxt.js docs](https://nuxtjs.org).